progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--Many times, when working with Git, you may want to revise your commit history for some reason.
 One of the great things about Git is that it allows you to make decisions at the last possible moment.
 You can decide what files go into which commits right before you commit with the staging area, you can decide that you didn’t mean to be working on something yet with the stash command, and you can rewrite commits that already happened so they look like they happened in a different way.
 This can involve changing the order of the commits, changing messages or modifying files in a commit, squashing together or splitting apart commits, or removing commits entirely — all before you share your work with others.-->

 Beim Arbeiten mit Git kommt es häufig vor, dass man seine Commit-Historie aus irgendeinem Grund noch einmal ändern möchte.
 Und das Tolle an Git ist, dass es dir die Möglichkeit bietet, Entscheidungen erst im allerletzten Moment zu treffen.
 Zum Beispiel bietet dir Git mit Hilfe der Staging-Area die Möglichkeit alle Dateien zu sammeln und kurz vor einem Commit zu entscheiden, welche Daten alle in einem Commit wandern sollen.
 Du kannst auch Deine Dateien, die sich geändert haben, aber noch nicht ins Repository eingepflegt werden sollen, mit dem Stash-Kommando in einem Zwischenspeicher ablegen.
-Außerdem kannst Du bereits verfasste Commits nachträglich noch einmal ändern, so dass sich die Historie so ändert, als wäre sie ganz anders vorangeschritten.
+Außerdem kannst Du bereits verfasste Commits nachträglich noch einmal ändern, sodass sich die Historie so ändert, als wäre sie ganz anders vorangeschritten.
 Das kann man zum Beispiel durch Änderung der Reihenfolge der Commits, durch Ändern von Commit-Nachrichten, durch Modifikationen an Dateien innerhalb eines Commits, durch Zusammenfügen zweier Commits zu einem Commit oder durch Löschen eines Commits erreichen.
 Und das besondere daran: Das alles bevor Du Deine Arbeit mit anderen teilst und veröffentlichst.

 <!--In this section, you’ll cover how to accomplish these very useful tasks so that you can make your commit history look the way you want before you share it with others.-->

-In diesem Kapitel werden wir die nützlichen Arbeitsschritte besprechen, die Dir helfen Deine Commit-Historie Deinen Wünschen entsprechend zu gestalten, so dass Du Dein Ergebnis danach mit anderen teilen kannst und es damit Deinem gewünschten Ergebnis entspricht.
+In diesem Kapitel werden wir die nützlichen Arbeitsschritte besprechen, die Dir helfen Deine Commit-Historie Deinen Wünschen entsprechend zu gestalten, sodass Du Dein Ergebnis danach mit anderen teilen kannst und es damit Deinem gewünschten Ergebnis entspricht.

 <!--### Changing the Last Commit ###-->
 ### Ändern des letzten Commits ###